KasualBusiness/MaterialNumberPicker/README.md

 # MaterialNumberPicker
-MaterialNumberPicker intends to give you more flexibility than the Holo NumberPicker that only comes with two themes for customization.
+This library intends to give you more flexibility than the Holo `NumberPicker` that only comes with two themes for customization.

 As many Android developers complained about this component since it was released, this library allows you to access some most wanted private attributes through reflection so that you could easily customize your NumberPicker.
+This lets you get closer from the `MaterialDesign` guidelines!

-Finally, we built on top of it a builder pattern for flexibility reasons.
+Finally, we built on top of it a builder pattern so you can easily create your `MaterialNumberPicker` from XML or programmatically.

 ![alt tag](images/picker_presentation.png)